Stevinson/tech-book/book/commands/general-commands.md

 * `dscl . list /Users | grep -v “^_”` : lists all the users on the mac

+* `sed` - is a stream editor and so can be used for tasks such as searching, replacement or deletion.

 ### File Management

 * `ls -altr`